guilhermebkel/gbkel-notes/books/site-reliability-engineering.md

 - Making changes to a project's build configuration.

-Almost all changes to the codebase require a code review, which is a steamlined action integrated into our normal developer workflow.
+Almost all changes to the codebase require a code review, which is a steam-lined action integrated into our normal developer workflow.
 Our automated release system produces a report of all changes contained in a release, which is archived with other build artifacts.
 By allowing SREs to understand what changes are included ina  new release of a project, this report can expedite troubleshooting when there are problems with a release.

-### Continous Build and Deployment
+### Continuous Build and Deployment

 Google has developed an automated release system called Rapid.
 Rapid is a system that leverages a number of Google technologies to provide a framework that delivers scalable, hermetic, and reliable releases.